Student Spotlight: Kimberly Jackson

 "When I opened the notification letter, I thought I'd won the lottery," she said.
 "Without scholarships and financial aid, there would be no way that I could attend college."

-After college, Jackson hopes to work at a larger company where she can help people who are fearful of computers feel more at ease.
+Jackson earned her Application and Technical Support Specialist Associate in Applied Science degree in 2013.
+She hopes to work at a larger company where she can help people who are fearful of computers feel more at ease.

 "I love working with computers," she said.
 "Technology keeps growing by leaps and bounds, and I feel confident that the skills I'm learning will keep me employed.

 "School, with homework, is a lot harder than working a regular job.
-But I feel I can see the light at the end of the tunnel.
+But I always felt I could see the light at the end of the tunnel.
 I'm a firm believer in the College of DuPage motto that education is the value of a lifetime."

 College of DuPage